-Target/Goal Action/Strategy Who When Reporting 1.1.1 All staff and students to know and be aware of the Lasallian/Christian values that the College promotes Develop banners, posters, slogans, Brothers' quotations, Brothers' photos, etc. and catchphrases promoting La Salle as a Lasallian school based on values of honesty and respect.
-Pastoral Assistant As appropriate each year Done A Programme on Lasallian values and Lasallian Spirit is implemented in the F1 Religious Education programme.
-RS Panel Head 2016 onwards Done 1.1.2 All students acknowledge their right to be respected and their responsibility to respect others A Health Promoting School Programme of student led activities is developed to address values such as respect for others, courtesy and other issues identified from time to time.
-[See 3.3.2] Principal & Health & Environmental Promotion Team 2016 onwards Partially done
+Target/Goal Action/Strategy Who When Reporting 1.1.1 All staff and students to know and be aware of the Lasallian/Christian values that the College promotes Develop banners, posters, slogans, Brothers' quotations, Brothers' photos, etc. and catchphrases promoting La Salle as a Lasallian school based on values of honesty Pastoral Assistant As appropriate each year Set up the Religious corridor, posted banner of Catholic Society and school goals in campus. and respect.
+2. A Programme on Lasallian values and Lasallian Spirit is implemented in the F1 Religious Education programme.
+RS Panel Head 2017 onwards All students acknowledge their right to be respected and their responsibility to respect others A Health Promoting School Programme of student led activities is developed to address values such as respect for others, courtesy and other issues identified from time to time.
+[See 3.3.2] Principal & Health & Environmental Promotion Team 2017 onwards Organized Health Month, engaged mobile health unit.
+Students got interested but not very much changed in diet.